 Strategies Appropriate for the Instruction of Students with Disabilities

-Instruction related to students with disabilities is provided through EXE 4070 (Integrating Exceptional Student Education in the Regular Classroom), where candidates learn inclusive practices, accommodations, and modifications.
+Instruction related to students with disabilities is provided through EEX 4070 (Integrating Exceptional Student Education in the Regular Classroom), where candidates learn inclusive practices, accommodations, and modifications.
 Candidates apply these strategies in coursework and clinical experiences.

 Strategies to Differentiate Instruction Based on Student Needs